Saturday, December 21, 2024

 6. Service

 Water softeners have to run/regenerate at some point to rinse off the hardness minerals the resin has collected and restore the sodium charge on the resin beads.
-The regeneration cycles shown above are the most commonly used but may vary in the sequence depending on the particular water softener and manufacturer.
+The regeneration cycles shown above are the most commonly used but may vary in their sequence depending on the particular water softener and manufacturer.
 When not regenerating a water softener is normally in service mode.

-Ion Exchange Process: Sodium Chloride or Potassium Chloride (Water softener salt) is used to regenerate the water softener resin beads during the brine draw cycle.
+Ion Exchange Process: Sodium Chloride or Potassium Chloride (Water softener salt) is used to regenerate the water softener resin beads during the brine draw/regeneration cycle.
 Sodium or Potassium displaces the hardness minerals the resin has collected during the service cycle and the hardness minerals are flushed to the drain.

 Water softener resin ion exchange process